John Cena, Nikki Bella Marriage Update: Bella Wants Children, What About John?

 “He just loves those kids and he has such a big heart for them,” she added.

+However, Nikki also stated that Cena has made it perfectly clear to her that he does not wish to have kids.

-After their official engagement, Nikki also stated that now as he is engaged to the WWE champion, she is getting more respect than she earlier has imagined.
+After their official engagement, Nikki also stated that now, as he is engaged to the WWE champion, she is getting more respect than she imagined.

-Belle recently added to ABC News that now as she engaged to John, people are treating her differently.
+Belle recently stated to ABC News that people are now treating her differently after she got publicly engaged to Cena.

 “Just within hours of him putting a ring on it and asking me to be his wife — it is crazy the level of respect people have for me.”

-On contrary to all this, Nikki also stated that Cena has made it perfectly clear to her that he does not wish to have kids.

-Cena and Nikki’s wedding is sure to be quite the media spectacle but it is still not confirmed whether John Cena will ever agree to have children with Nikki Bella.
-But it looks like, it is just a matter of time when the WWE power couple will announce that they are expecting a child together.
+Cena and Nikki’s wedding is sure to be quite the media spectacle, but it is still not confirmed whether John Cena will ever agree to have children with Nikki Bella.
+But it looks like it is just a matter of time when the WWE power couple will announce that they are expecting a child together.
 Do you think it is too soon to talk about John Cena and Nikki Bella’s future family plans?
-Tell us your views in the comments below.
+Tell us your views in the comments section below.

 [Featured Image by WWE]